Humus: Horizons

+Composition

 It is difficult to define humus precisely because it is a very complex substance which is still not fully understood.
 According to the classical conception of Selman Waksman, long-time reported in most textbooks of soil science, humus is different from decomposing soil organic matter.
 The latter looks rough and has visible remains of the original plant, animal or microbial matter, while fully humified humus, on the contrary, is amorphous and has a uniformly dark, spongy, and jelly-like appearance.
 However, when examined under a light microscope, humus may reveal tiny plant, animal, and microbial remains that have been mechanically, but not chemically, degraded.
 This suggests an ambiguous boundary between humus and soil organic matter, leading some authors to contest the use of the term humus and derived terms such as humic substances or humification, proposing the Soil Continuum Model (SCM).
 However, humus can be considered as having distinct properties, mostly linked to its richness in functional groups, justifying its maintenance as a specific term.

 Fully formed humus is essentially a collection of very large and complex molecules formed in part from lignin and other polyphenolic molecules of the original plant material (foliage, wood, bark), in part from similar molecules that have been produced by microbes.
 During decomposition processes these polyphenols are modified chemically so that they are able to join up with one another to form very large molecules.
 Some parts of these molecules are modified in such a way that protein molecules, amino acids, and amino sugars are able to attach themselves to the polyphenol "base" molecule.
 As protein contains both nitrogen and sulfur, this attachment gives humus a moderate content of these two important plant nutrients.

 Radiocarbon and other dating techniques have shown that the polyphenolic base of humus (mostly lignin and black carbon) can be very old, but the protein and carbohydrate attachments much younger, while to the light of modern concepts and methods the situation appears much more complex and unpredictable than previously thought.
 It seems that microbes are able to pull protein off humus molecules rather more readily than they are able to break the polyphenolic base molecule itself.
 As protein is removed its place may be taken by younger protein, or this younger protein may attach itself to another part of the humus molecule.